-Medical costs are very high in the USA and can burn a big hole in your pocket if you have to spend on medical expenses that you did not foresee.
+Medical costs are very high in the USA and can burn a big hole in your pocket if you have to pay for medical expenses you did not foresee.

-Understanding Comprehensive vs Limited coverage plans will help you decide what is the optimum coverage for you.
+Understanding Comprehensive vs Limited coverage plans will help you decide what the optimum coverage for you is.

 Almost all Visitors Insurance aka Travel Insurance falls under two categories:

-Travel Insurance plans within these two categories differ significantly in terms of their coverage, cost, benefit limits, etc.
+Travel insurance plans in these two categories differ significantly in coverage, cost, benefit limits, and other factors.

 It is important to understand the difference between comprehensive vs limited coverage visitors’ insurance plans: